timdeschryver/timdeschryver.dev/content/posts/google-maps-as-an-angular-component/index.md

 #### Methods and getters {#info-window-mehods}

-By using the `infoWindow` property, that has a reference to the `MapInfoWindow` component we can make use of its following methods and getters
+By using the `infoWindow` property, that has a reference to the `MapInfoWindow` component we can make use of its following methods and getters:

 | Property      | Description                                                                                                                                                    |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |